CodeHub-UGA/Concepts/MachineLearning|AI/README.md

 # Machine Learning/Artificial Intelligence

-## Artificial Intelligence, Machine Learning, and Deep Learning
+## About Artificial Intelligence, Machine Learning, and Deep Learning

 These three terms are often thrown around together, and sometimes it may be hard to differintiate between them.
 Here is an easy way to think about the relationship between these: